 To put these numbers in perspective, we compared them to the racial/ethnic makeup of our presbytery.
 The 2022 statistical report is the most comprehensive available information.
 The

 2023 data still has some errors according to our Stated Clerk.
 In 2022 just over half (58%) of churches reported their racial/ethnic information.
 To estimate the racial/ethnic population of the remaining churches, estimates of the population were made from the 2021 Clerk’s report, “Racial/Ethnic and Multi-Cultural Congregations as of 2021”.
-T-CARE's survey amplifies voices of BIPOC members of the presbytery because they responded in larger proportions than their population within the presbytery.
+T-CARE's survey amplifies voices of BIPOC members of the Presbytery because they responded in larger proportions than their population within the Presbytery.
 In 2022 the Holy Cow survey received 186 responses, of which 82% percent came from white respondents.

 The survey was available in five languages.
 All but the Indonesian translation was accessed by respondents.